 Each student is expected to sign out a room key before taking occupancy of the student’s space.
-Failure to sign out a room key within the first two weeks of arrival could result in a fee if a student is inhabiting a room without having a signed key contract with the Office of Student Life.
+Failure to sign out a room key within the first two weeks of arrival could result in disciplinary action.
+Leaving rooms unlocked is a safety concern..
 If the room is found unlocked, Campus Safety should be notified.
 The College urges students to lock their rooms when away and to carry their room key and ID card at all times.

-Students will keep their room keys for the duration of the academic year and are responsible for the use of their individual keys.
+Students whose rooms are used during FWT will return their keys at the end of the fall term and reissued at the start of the spring term.
+All other students will keep their room keys for the duration of the academic year and are responsible for the use of their individual keys.
 All houses not in use by outside groups during FWT will be locked.
 Students found accessing their individual rooms or other areas of the College that they do not have permission to enter during FWT will be subject to disciplinary follow-up at the discretion of the College.